Clarinet Trio (Zemlinsky)

-The Clarinet Trio in D minor for clarinet, cello and piano, Op.
+The Trio in D minor for clarinet, cello and piano, Op.
 3, was written by Alexander von Zemlinsky in 1896.
 The composer also arranged the work for a standard piano trio consisting of violin, cello and piano.

 History

 The trio was Zemlinsky's submission to a composition competition offered by the Vienna Tonkünstlerverein to all Austro-Hungarian composers, that asked for a chamber music work scored with at least one wind instrument.
 It is likely that this requirement originated from Johannes Brahms, the president of the Verein and one of the competition's judges, who had taken a recent interest in the clarinet, with works such as the Clarinet Trio, Clarinet Quintet, and the two Clarinet Sonatas.

 As the competition's deadline was on 1 July, it is likely that the trio was composed in the first half of 1896.
 There is some evidence that the work started out as a standard piano trio, and that Zemlinsky replaced the violin with the clarinet at some point to match the requirements of the competition.
 Published editions by Simrock and Henle Verlag include a violin part as an alternative to the clarinet.
+In 2017, Henle Verlag issued a new edition correcting numerous errors in the original Simrock edition.